scorelab/kute/README.md

    ```
    or download the zip file

-5. To import the project: Click on file, then click Open or from the welcome screen of android studio click Open an existing Android Studio Project or .
+5. To import the project: Click on file, then click Open or from the welcome screen of android studio click Open an existing Android Studio Project.
 (If you wish to contribute, you can directly link to GitHub)

 6. Browse to the location where you had extracted the zip and then select the folder kute-android-app in it.